Consumer medicine information

 Use in hepatic impairment.

-No dose adjustment is required for patients with mild, moderate, or severe hepatic impairment (see Section 4.2 Dose and Method of Administration).
+No dose adjustment is required for patients with mild or moderate hepatic impairment.
+The use of iptacopan is not recommended in patients with severe hepatic impairment (see Section 4.2 Dose and Method of Administration).

 Use in renal impairment.